 Mar 7 - 8, 2022 | Folsom , CA | $375.00REGISTER COURSE

 Multi-Disciplinary Child Interviews are crucial in child sexual abuse investigations.
-This course is an introductory course designed to understand the evolution of child interviewing protocols and best practices.
+Similar to certified forensic interviewer training, this course is an introductory course designed to understand the evolution of child interviewing protocols and best practices.

 The Child/The Beginning Two Stages of the Interview Process: